 - They can’t take advantage of you

 Finally, they aren’t allowed to unfairly take your money.
 They can’t collect interest or fees on top of the amount you owe unless the contract that created your debt, or the state law, allows them to do so.
 They also can’t cash a check before its post date.

-There are many restrictions on debt collectors in order to protect consumers, however that doesn’t mean you can ignore them completely.
-Ultimately, you have unpaid debt.
+There are many restrictions on debt collectors in order to protect consumers, however, that doesn’t mean you can ignore them completely.
+Ultimately, you have an unpaid debt.
 So a debt collector is going to do his best to get you to pay it.

 - They can contact you in almost any form necessary